jfordjuoh/ML_HW1/ML_HW1_jf3354.md

 and the maximum level of resistin in this dataset was 82.100 ng/mL.
 The lowest chemokine level (MCP-1) was 45.84 pg/dL, the median was 471.32 pg/dL, the average level was 534.65 pg/dL, and the maximum chemokine level in this dataset was 1698.44 pg/dL.
+Since the classification labels is only two levels (1= controls and 2= breast cnacer patients), the minimium = 1, the maximum =2, mean = 1.552, and the median = 2.
+Since the classification labels is mainly used to group the patients, this descriptive explaniation of this variable may not be as useful.

 ## QUESTION 2